NPS recently celebrated its 20th anniversary. So why didn’t everyone throw a rip-roaring party?

 7-8 = “Passives” who are satisfied but won’t go out of their way to talk about the brand

 0-6 = “Detractors” who are unsatisfied with the brand and may speak negatively about the business

 NPS = % of Promoters - % of Detractors

 This simple calculation helps companies identify audience satisfaction.
 The brand knows to stay on their current track if they have many promoters.
 If they have a high proportion of detractors, it demonstrates that they need to adjust their current strategy.

 NPS ranges from -100 to +100, with anything in the positive showing that the customer base is mainly comprised of promoters.
 Brands using NPS should hope to have a score above zero, but anything above 20 is favorable and above 50 is excellent.

 NPS’ efficiency makes it easy to collect and analyze the data over time, but it still falls short in investigating what causes successes or drawbacks.
-Apex’s comprehensive system provides a much clearer picture, especially when tracking results over an extended period.
-Brands can set goals for specific perceptions and monitor the pulse of that particular attitude between surveys.
+Apex’s comprehensive assessment platform provides a much clearer picture, especially when tracking results over an extended period, and helps alleviate the frustrations people have with NPS by providing crucial context.
+Together, Apex and NPS can help set goals for growth and monitor the impact of the actions a company takes to achieve them.